gastonmesseri/numerable/README.md

 # [numerable](https://github.com/gastonmesseri/numerable)

-**numerable** is a Javascript library with a set of formatting and manipulation tools for dealing with numbers.
+**numerable** is a number formatting library for Javascript and Typescript apps.

-:warning: **numerable** is still under development.
+> :warning: **numerable** is still under development.
 So I cannot yet provide an stable version of it, but you can still try it.
 Be aware that the current api can potentially change.

 ## Installation